LeZouzouEnWeb/corbidev_chatbot/README.md

 4) Open the app: http://localhost:3000

+Le serveur sert les fichiers statiques depuis le dossier `public/` et expose les endpoints API.

 ## Notes & Security
 - Storing API keys in a file (like `.env`) is a convenience for local development; in production prefer secure vaults.
 - `.env` is added to .gitignore.
-- The server exposes a simple `POST /chat` that forwards messages to OpenAI; rate limiting/authentication is not implemented in this minimal example.
+- The server exposes a simple `POST /chat` that forwards messages to OpenRouter; rate limiting/authentication is not implemented in this minimal example.

 ## Config
-  - `OPENAI_API_KEY` - your OpenAI API key (sk-...)
+  - `OPENROUTER_API_KEY` - your OpenRouter API key (sk-or-...)
-  - `OPENAI_MODEL` - optional; defaults to `gpt-4o-mini` (used if the client doesn't send a model)
+  - `OPENROUTER_MODEL` - optional; defaults to `x-ai/grok-4.1-fast:free`
   - `HISTORY_MAX_MESSAGES` - maximum number of previous messages forwarded to the model (default: 24)
   - `MAX_RESPONSE_CHARS` - max allowed characters in assistant replies before truncation (default: 1000)
   - `PORT` - port where the server listens (default: 3000)